 WEBTOON is a global storytelling platform where a vibrant community of creators and users discover, create, and share new content.
 WEBTOON empowers its community by enabling creators to participate economically in their own creations and by offering consumers an endless library of content.
-As of December 31, 2022, our community connected 22 million creators with over 175 million monthly active users and 8 million monthly paying users as of the quarter ended September 30, 2023, in over 150 countries around the world.
+As of December 31, 2023, our community connected 24 million creators with approximately 170 million monthly active users and 8 million monthly paying users as of the quarter ended March 31, 2024 in over 150 countries around the world.

 Content on our platform tells stories, across formats.
 On our platform, creators tell long-form stories through serialized narratives in the form of short-form, bite-sized episodes, creating a habitual behavior with an engaged user base.
 These stories are primarily told in two ways-web-comics, a graphical comic-like medium, and web-novels, which are text-based stories.
 The web-comic medium tells stories using a continuous vertical-scroll format that is easily read on mobile devices.
 We are able to extend the reach, impact and monetization of our content by adapting it into other media formats such as film, streaming series, games, merchandise and print books.
-Over the past decade, we have adapted over 800 titles, including over 100 streaming series and films, over 70 games and approximately 10 million consumer product units.
+Over the past decade, we have adapted over 900 titles, including over 100 streaming series and films, more than 200 books, over 70 games and over 11 million consumer product units as of March 31, 2024.

 Creators power our content engine by authoring immersive visual stories, developing imaginative new characters and inspiring fandoms.
 Our creator base ranges from the individual enthusiast with a love of storytelling to the professional author building a brand and an enterprise on our platform.
 WEBTOON provides creators with an opportunity to monetize their creativity through various means, including Paid Content, advertising and IP Adaptations.
-Cumulatively, we have paid out over \$1.8 billion to creators between 2017 and 2022.
+Cumulatively, we have paid out over \$2.8 billion to creators between 2017 and 2023.